Hmerman6006/UNSUPPORTED-BluetoothReadInputstream/README.md

 1. Sometimes UI freezes if cannot find connection. **SOLVED**
 1. Handle bluetooth device sudden power off or disconnection. **SOLVED**
 1. .gif presplash not having animated loading effect.
-1. BroadcastReceiver does not start if initialised in class scope and bluetooth is already ON.
+1. BroadcastReceiver does not start if initialised in class scope and bluetooth is already ON. **SOLVED**
 1. Maybe test thread for connection to RfcommSocket.

 ###### Solved:
 1. UI does not freeze when connection is suddenly lost due to Threads on bluetooth RfcommSocket connection.
 1. Added BroadcastReceiver to check Bluetooth state on.
+1. BroadcastReceiver is not needed if bluetooth is ON, since enabled state is checked by using BluetoothAdapter library.
+But thanks to AdyWizards [wifiscan](https://github.com/adywizard/wifiscan) project the receiver works `on_resume` and `on_pause`.

 ##### NOTES:
 > Cleaned up code.
 Tested and no problems yet.
-> BroadcastReceiver is implemented only if bluetooth is off `on_start`.
-Need to implement `on_pause` and `on_resume`, but only once resolving BroadcastReceiver scope issue.
+> When intialy connecting to socket the method is unthreaded.
+This may cause problems and needs further testing.

 ###### Tested with following versions:
 * Python 3.6.9